wootfish/eli.sohl.com/drafts/sybil-defense.md

 Let's talk distributed hash tables.
 All sorts of DHT designs are proven to work in theory, but in practice Kademlia is the most popular by far.
 If you're not already familiar, [Wikipedia has a good article](https://wikipedia.org/wiki/Kademlia) that you might want to scan through before continuing.

 Plain Kademlia (as implemented in e.g. Mainline DHT) is horribly insecure.
-The currently recognized state of the art (as far as I know) is a variant called S/Kademlia.[^skademlia] You can tell S/Kademlia is an improvement because it has "S", which stands for Secure, in the name.[^proto-hyperbole] How secure is it?
+The currently recognized state of the art (as far as I'm aware) is a variant called S/Kademlia.[^skademlia] You can tell S/Kademlia is an improvement because it has "S", which stands for Secure, in the name.[^proto-hyperbole]

 [^skademlia]: See _S/Kademlia: A Practicable Approach Towards Secure Key-Based Routing_ by Ingmar Baumgart and Sebastian Mies ([PDF link](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.68.4986&rep=rep1&type=pdf)).

 [^proto-hyperbole]: Side note: can we please declare a moratorium on hyperbole in protocol names?
 It never goes well -- just look at WEP, aka "_Wired Equivalent Privacy_".
 That's great marketing, but it's also totally untrue and, for the designers, probably a little embarrassing in hindsight.

+How secure is it?

 Let me first say: The S/Kademlia designers have some really good ideas.
 They provide interesting and compelling modifications to the stock peer lookup algorithm.
 I consider that to be the best part of their work.
-They also recognize the need to prevent peers from choosing their own Node IDs.
+They also recognize the need to prevent peers from choosing their own Node IDs, which is simple but very important.

 They propose generating node IDs from cryptographic hashes of identity-certifying public keys.
 These keys are used for authentication and to ensure message integrity.
 For Sybil defense, two options are provided.